apache/arrow/docs/source/cpp/tutorials/io_tutorial.rst

 Writing a Parquet File from Table
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-Writing a Parquet file does not need a writer object.
+For single-shot writes, writing a Parquet file does not need a writer object.
 Instead, we give it our table, point to the memory pool it will use for any necessary memory consumption, tell it where to write, and the chunk size if it needs to break up the file at all: